Edition for Web Developers — Last Updated 3 June 2023

 Let finalSandboxFlags be policyContainer's CSP list's CSP-derived sandboxing flags.

-Let coop be targetNavigable's active document's cross-origin opener policy.
+Let coop be targetNavigable's active document's opener policy.

-Let coopEnforcementResult be a new cross-origin opener policy enforcement result with
+Let coopEnforcementResult be a new opener policy enforcement result with

 Let navigationParams be a new navigation params, with